-7 Tips to Do Your Data Justice
+7 Tips for Better Data

-One thing we like to do is read up on industry trends.
+One thing we like to do is read up on industry data trends.
 If you’re a fan of Campaign Monitor, they have an awesome 2020 Email Marketing Benchmark report that covers numerous industries and has tons of great statistics.
 For this post, I am specifically going to focus on Non-Profit organizations.

 Per, Campaign Monitors benchmark here is how 2020 email stats stack up on average:

 Now, even though the average bounce rate is low, it’s relative to the size of your database (aka amount of data) – meaning it deserves your attention.
 Hard and soft bounces aren’t the same, and generally hard bounces are due to bad email addresses.
 So, that brings us to;

 TIP #1: Review your bounced email addresses and correct obvious errors such as Person@1gmail.com.

 This is a fast and easy way to get good emails back into your list.

 TIP #2: Run your automatic de-dup tool to avoid sending people duplicate emails and increasing your opt outs.